Transfer and Prior Learning Credit

 Save Time and Money.
 Earn Your Degree Faster.

-The School of Professional Studies has a generous transfer policy.
-Students can bring in as many as 84 credits into the program.
+Rosemont's Adult Professional Studies programs have a generous transfer policy.
+Students can bring in as many as 90 credits into bachelor level programs, and 45 credits into associate level programs.
 Credits presented for transfer must be from an accredited institution and a final course grade of a C or higher is required.

 Transfer credit is acceptable in lieu of all General Education requirements except Writing I (ENG-160) College Writing II (ENG-0170).
-These two courses are required of all students enrolled in the School of Professional Studies.
-For more information about transfer credits, please contact the program director.
+These two courses are required of all students enrolled in an accelerated undergraduate degree program.

 Credit by examination is acceptable in lieu of all General Education requirements except College Writing I (ENG-0170) and College Writing II (ENG-0170).
 These two courses are required of all students enrolled in the School of Professional Studies.

 After enrolling in the School of Professional Studies, you may seek approval from your program to receive credit by examination.
-For more information about DSST exams, click here.
-To learn more about obtaining credit by examination through CLEP exams, click here.
+Both DSST and CLEP exams are acceptable.
 Contact your program's director for more information.